Emergency Response Plans

 - A photograph of the item is added along with details of how to remove the object, including manual handling instructions and equipment requirements.

-To help salvage teams identify objects quickly, a simple description is sometimes more useful than the proper object title; for example (see image) we refer to the Gray Teal (Anas gracilis), simply as a taxidermy duck, which is what most people would identify with.
+To help salvage teams identify objects quickly, a simple description is sometimes more useful than the proper object title; for example (see image) we refer to the Grey Teal (Anas gracilis), simply as a taxidermy duck, which is what most people would identify with.
 If a room is filled with similar items all of significant value, however daunting the task may be, it is still worth sorting them into an order of removal.

 Items may be prioritised according to their ownership, historic significance, rarity or size and ease of removal.
 If a priority item is too large or heavy to move, or if the very fabric of the room is important, such as a hand painted wallpaper, then the grab sheet would indicate to divert threats away or protect in situ.

-Training and Testing
+Training and testing

-Regular training exercises aid this process and ensure that the people using the plan are familiar with it.
+Regular training exercises help test the plan and ensure that the people using the plan are familiar with it.
 Training which is practiced under simulated conditions using the emergency plan, often provides the most realistic feedback in terms of the strengths and weaknesses of the plan.

 Desktop or practical training exercises could include reading plans, using grab sheets, manual handling and carrying out emergency treatment to damaged mock objects.